tseli0s/nvdialog/README.md

         /* Creating the dialog. */
         nvd_dialog_box_new(
                 "Hello, world!",
                 "Hello world !
-This is a dialog box created using libnvdialog!"
+This is a dialog box created using libnvdialog!", NVD_DIALOG_SIMPLE
-                NVD_SIMPLE_MESSAGEBOX
         );
 }
 ```